About this event

 Sanjay Sharma, BSc(Hons), MB ChB, MD, Consultant Cardiologist, Cleveland Clinic London

-Prevention in the very elderly: Too little, too late?
+Prevention in the very elderly: 'Fall' is not a diagnosis

 Cancer and the heart: A new group at risk